-Seriously, I started by reading a blog about efficiency to get inspired by the task in front of me.
+Seriously though, I didn’t mean to get so sidetracked.
+I started with good intentions by reading a blog about efficiency to get inspired by the task in front of me.
 The blog offered useful tips, but almost as a farce, the author suggested the diversion of a Will Ferrell interview.
 I’m not sure it ended up with any particular efficiency for me.
-But it did get my creative energy all stirred up.
+But it did get my creative energy moving in a positive direction.

-Will Ferrell was in the throws of fielding many interesting questions from his new movie, “Downhill”.
-Then the interviewer had even more questions for Ferrell about baseball.
-All of these discussions were interspersed with progressively hotter chicken wings until the Scoville level finally made Ferrell walk off the set.
+In the interview, Will Ferrell was in the throws of fielding many interesting questions from his movie, “Downhill”.
+As the discussion progressed, the interviewer had even more questions for Ferrell about baseball.
+All of this dialogue was interspersed with progressively hotter chicken wings until the Scoville level finally made Ferrell walk off the set.
 The way he kept calm and collected through the escalating torture was impressive.
 Thank God they had milk for him to sip in between wing sauces.
-Towards the end of the conversation, the interview transitioned to Harry Carey, a famed broadcaster of the Chicago Cubs. then the creative ideas started to flow like hot lava in Hawaii.
+Towards the end of the conversation, the interview transitioned to Harry Carey, a famed broadcaster of the Chicago Cubs. then the creative ideas started to flow for me like hot lava in Hawaii.

 Hairy Aracari at the Ecolodge:

-(as announcer, first inning or rather, the first light of day):
+(as the announcer, first inning or rather, the first light of day):

 “Hello again, everybody.
 It’s a bee-you-tiful day for bird watching.
 Or bee watching, if you’re into that sort of thing.”